CAFECA-IO/KnowledgeManagement/deploy/postgresql.md

 7.3 Assign all PRIVILEGES to new_user
 ```
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO mermer;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO new_user;
 ```

 8. Try with [TablePlus](https://tableplus.com/)